anouchk/NuclearNeighboursCalculator/README.md

 The goal of the script is to calculate how many people live around 19 French nuclear plants.

-In february 2016, the journalist Philippe Roure had calculated this on his blog <a href="http://www.mentrek.org/2016/02/distribution-diode-stable-des-questions.html">Mentrek</a> using QGIS, which enabled me to discover that there was demogafic gridded data on european population.
+In february 2016, the journalist Philippe Roure had calculated this on his blog <a href="http://www.mentrek.org/2016/02/distribution-diode-stable-des-questions.html">Mentrek</a> using QGIS, which enabled me to discover that there existed a demogafic gridded data on european population.

 The idea here is to do the same using Python.